JB1984/TheBlock/README.md

 <h3> TO DO: </h3>

 1. Functioning wallet and ability to send "value" to wallets.
 Have a wallet GUI page but need to update its code to properly take into account the sending of "value" from your wallet to another.
 Right now it only adds up the received transactions and does not debit the sent transactions.
+Must also have a check to make sure wallet has sufficient balance for any trasnfer.

 2.Image sharing is coming along nicely using base64.
 Sharing works now, but you need to put the images in the root folder and type in the name.
 Need to add ability to select images from anywhere on the computer and the name/path to autopopulate.